OCR-D/docs/setup.md

 ## Installation

-There are three ways to install OCR-D modules:
+There are four ways to install OCR-D modules:

   1. Using the [`ocrd/all` Docker module collection](https://hub.docker.com/r/ocrd/all) (**recommended**)
   2. Using `ocrd/all` to install OCR-D modules locally
   3. Installing modules indivudally via Docker or natively (not recommended)
+  4. Using [OCR-D Framework with Docker](https://github.com/VolkerHartmann/ocrd_framework) to install all available processors, taverna workflow and local research data repository

 We recommend using the Docker image since this does not require any changes to the host system besides [installing Docker](https://hub.docker.com/r/ocrd/all).